jtcaraball/goexpdt/README.md

 Language to Explain Decision Trees".

 ## Example
-The following program computes the minimal sufficient reason of an arbitrary constant and decision tree.
+The following program computes a minimal sufficient reason for an arbitrary constant and decision tree.

 ```go